Decoding Psychopaths: The Wisdom of Psychopaths Summary

 Dutton reflects on this altered state and raises questions about the role of conscience in human behavior and the implications of manipulating it.

-6: The Seven Deadly Wins
+6: The Seven Wins

-The Seven Deadly Wins are core principles of psychopathy that, when used judiciously, can help us achieve our goals and tackle challenges without turning into villains.
+The Seven Wins are core principles of psychopathy that, when used judiciously, can help us achieve our goals and tackle challenges without turning into villains.

 1. Ruthlessness